---

 **[Homeserver](https://pubky.org/explore/pubkycore/homeserver.md)**

-A web server that stores user data in a key-value format.
+A web server that stores user data in a filesystem over a simple HTTP API.
+Internally, PostgreSQL tracks metadata such as users, quotas, sessions, and events.
 Users can run their own or choose any provider.
 Data is stored per public key and accessed via HTTP/HTTPS.

 **[Homegate](https://pubky.org/explore/technologies/homegate.md)**